terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 _Contention(Locks)_

-Contention is the condition in which two or more components of the workload attempt to use the system in a conflicting way — for example, multiple queries that try to update the same piece of data at the same time or multiple large workloads that compete for system resources.
+Contention is the condition in which two or more components of the workload attempt to use the system in a conflicting way.
+For example, multiple queries that try to update the same piece of data at the same time or multiple large workloads that compete for system resources.

-> Contention up,throughput down(争夺上升,吞吐率下降)
+	Tips:Contention up,throughput down(争夺Locks上升,会导致吞吐率下降)

 _Optimization_